John Loeffler

 In 2011, Loeffler launched FieldHouse Music in association with BMG Music Rights and Universal Distribution.
 The venture established to discover and market new talent through licensing in film, TV and commercials.
 FieldHouse Music continues as a talent incubator for new artists and songwriters looking to be developed and promoted by a passionate team of experienced professionals.

 As a songwriter, record producer and entrepreneur, Loeffler's creative output as CEO of Rave Music, a company which he founded in the mid-1980s, was responsible for producing music for commercials, television, film and other forms of media.
 Rave Music is perhaps best known for creating the theme music and score for the popular animated television series Pokémon as well as the numerous CDs, films and videos associated with the hit show.
-Loeffler co-produced most of the music for the English adaptation of the Pokémon anime series, most notably the "Pokémon Theme".
+Loeffler co-produced most of the music for the English adaptation of the Pokémon TV series, most notably the "Pokémon Theme".
 Loeffler also produced an album for the series called Pokémon 2.B.A.
 Master.
 Additionally, the company produced soundtracks for networks including Country Music Television and HBO as well as music for commercials for Avon and Mitsubishi.
 More recently, he composed music for Genius Brands' web series SpacePOP.

 Before working on Pokémon, Loeffler composed music for various commercials and television shows including the sitcom Kate and Allie (which he also wrote, composed and sang the theme song), the music video show Friday Night Videos and the soap opera Another World as well writing songs for a few films including Backstreet Dreams and Night Visitor.

 Loeffler began his career serving as music director for Grey Advertising for over twenty years (1979–2000).